kvnloughead/blog/src/posts/aspell.md

 author: Kevin Loughead
 date: '2023-07-01T18:56:03.511Z'
 title: 'A Spellchecking CLI'
+excerpt: |
+  There is a rather nice command line spell checker called `aspell`.
+In this article I explain the basics.
 ---

 There is a rather nice command line spell checker called `aspell`.
 Basic usage is fairly simple.